OCTEXA/FolderColorChanger/README.md

 ![Screen Recording 2024-10-28 at 10 21 01 PM](https://github.com/user-attachments/assets/fe59c906-5006-4eba-9919-0a18eebd675b)

+HOW TO USE

+Install Xcode <br/>

+Open the xcode project file <br/>

+In MenuBar>Product>Archieve<br/>

+After Archieve Window appears choose Custom then Export Copy Of App <br/>

+Move the app frome archieve folder to application<br/>

+Run app and select color and just drag your folder to apply your selected color<br/>

 Know issues

 The Folders which has been colored once cannot be coloured again using this tool<br/>